Thoriso-Khutswane/Thoriso-Khutswane.github.io/README.md

 ## 📊 Featured Projects

-### 1. Cybersecurity Risk & Vulnerability Management Dashboard <span style="font-size:70%;">(In progress)</span>
+### 1. Cybersecurity Risk & Vulnerability Management Dashboard <span style="font-size:80%;">(In progress)</span>

 **The Problem:**  Organizations often conduct regular vulnerability scans using tools like Nessus to identify security weaknesses across servers, network zones, and endpoint devices.
-However, these scans generate large volumes of vulnerability data, making it difficult for risk managers and security teams to quickly interpret the results. </span>
+However, these scans generate large volumes of vulnerability data, making it difficult for risk managers and security teams to quickly interpret the results.
 Without a centralized view, vulnerability data is often scattered across reports and spreadsheets.
-This lack of visibility makes it challenging to:-
+This lack of visibility makes it challenging to:
  - Identify which assets are most vulnerable
  - Prioritize critical security risks
  - Monitor remediation progress across systems